-The collapse of the Fundao tailings dam, which stored mining waste and is owned by the Samarco joint venture between BHP and Brazilian iron ore mining giant Vale <VALE3.SA>, killed 19 and spilled about 40 million cubic metres of sludge over communities, the Rio Doce and Atlantic Ocean 650 km away.
+The collapse of the Fundao tailings dam, which stored mining waste and is owned by the Samarco joint venture between BHP and Brazilian iron ore mining giant Vale, killed 19 and spilled about 40 million cubic metres of toxic sludge into communities, the Rio Doce river and Atlantic Ocean 650 km away.

-Brazil charged 22 people in 2016 with offences, including murder, over the dam’s collapse.
-The miners this year settled a 20 billion reais ($5.4 billion) civil claim with local authorities to establish a clean-up fund.
+Brazil charged 22 people in 2016 with offences, including murder, over the Fundao dam’s collapse.
+The miners last year settled a 20 billion reais ($5 billion) civil claim with local authorities to establish a clean-up fund.
 Other public cases, such as a $40 billion civil reparation case, are suspended.

-BHP, which has separately settled a U.S. investor class action and continues to battle Australian shareholder lawsuits, has rejected all charges against the company, current and former staff.
+BHP, which has separately settled a U.S. investor class action and continues to battle Australian shareholder lawsuits, has rejected all charges against the company, as well as current and former staff.